mlabs-haskell/catalyst-funded-projects/Fund9/Dev Documentation Drive/README.md

 ## Progress Report

+### February 2023

+This month, team members made toward documenting the cardano-api, a major topic highlighted in our original proposal.

+While there was a fair amount of information, internal and external, to draw from, it was somewhat challenging to identify/develop generic use cases to highigh as examples.
+Of course, workable examples are an objective of the project and a key aspect of affective documentation.

+That said, progress this month speficially covered:

+* Submitting txs to a Hydra head
+* Minting txs
+* Paying to a script validator
+* Building a simple tx
+* Building a script witness
+* Withdrawing from a staking address

+Note that we posted our work [here](https://github.com/pb99u069/cardano-api-documentation) as a temporary fix for meeting progress requirements.
+Hosting will likely be updated in the near future.

 ### January 2023

 Progress on the dev documentation drive continued to focus on Plutarch documentation.
 More specifically, work was done towards establishing hosting/site generation for the documentation: